Last updated on January 12th, 2022

-Hungary is a landlocked country in central Europe.
+Hungary is a landlocked country in Central Europe.
+It covers an area of 93,028 square km.
+Budapest is its capital and largest city.
+Hungarian is the official language of the nation.
+Its official currency is Forint (HUF).
+Its seven adjoining countries are Austria, Slovakia, Ukraine, Romania, Serbia, Slovenia, and Croatia.
 The foundation of Hungary was laid in the late 9th century by the Hungarian grand prince Árpád in the Honfoglalás (“homeland-conquest”).
-Hungary is a popular tourist destination, attracting 10.675 million tourists a year (2013).
+Hungary is a popular tourist destination.
+With these facts about Hungary, let us explore more.

 Facts about Hungarian history